danarel/ThinkPrivacy/_pages/partners.md

 ## Our Partners (*updated April 2023*)

 This section shows what influences the company is exposed to.
 This includes partnerships, in-kind donations, trainings, and other non-financial contributions to the growth of ThinkPrivacy.

-***

-## Our Funding (*updated April 2023*)

-We are no longer accepting fundraising as this project has been sunset and will cease operations in the coming months.